Medicare Supplement Plan N Reviews: 2022 Medigap Plans

 - Medicare Supplement Plan N offers premiums that are typically lower than some other types of Medigap plans, while still offering coverage for a number of benefits.
 Read our Plan N review to learn what it covers, how much it costs and to see if it’s the right Medigap plan for you.

 Medicare Supplement Insurance Plan N was introduced in 2010 and has since become a popular choice for beneficiaries looking for reliable coverage at an affordable premium.

-Plan N is one of only two Medigap plans that has seen its enrollment rate increase in recent years, and the number of insurance companies selling plan N has also increased.
+Plan N is one of only Medigap plans that has seen its enrollment rate increase in recent years, and the number of insurance companies selling plan N has also increased.
 Is Medicare Supplement Plan N right for you?
 Read our review of Medigap Plan N below to find out.

 Is Medicare Plan N Good?

 Medicare Supplement Plan N can often offer monthly premiums that are lower than the premiums for other types of Medigap plans offered in the same area.
 While several factors can affect Medigap plan prices, one reason insurance companies are able to offer Plan N with lower premiums is because the plan requires small predictable cost-sharing amounts.

 For example, if you have Plan N and visit your doctor’s office for a routine covered visit, you’ll pay a copay of up to $20.
 And if you go to the emergency room but aren’t admitted to the hospital for inpatient care, you’ll probably have to pay a $50 copay.
 Aside from these two types of copay costs, however, most of your other out-of-pocket Medicare costs are covered by Plan N.

 If you don’t visit the doctor regularly, and if you don’t expect to visit the ER too often, you may find Plan N to be a good low-cost fit for your needs.